Elektrum-77/todolist-vue/README.md

 This is a simple Todo list App using [VueJs](https://vuejs.org/)

+A working build of the app can be found [here](https://elektrum-77.github.io/todolist-vue/)

-the top icons are actions as follows :
+The top icons are actions as follows :

 - mark all
 - unmark all